-- 2.1.1.5 The primary and substitute SQF practitioner shall: - i.
+- 2.1.1.5 The SQF practitioner shall: - i.
 Be employed by the site; - ii.
-Hold a position of responsibility related to the management of the site's SQF System; - iii.
-Have completed a HACCP training course; - iv.
-Be competent to implement and maintain HACCP-based food safety plans; and - v.
-Have an understanding of the SQF Food Safety Code: Animal Product Manufacturing and the requirements to implement and maintain an SQF System relevant to the site's scope of certification. - 2.1.1.6 Senior site management shall ensure the training needs of the site are resourced, implemented, and meet the requirements outlined in system elements 2.9, and that site personnel meet the required competencies to carry out those functions affecting the legality and safety of food products. - 2.1.1.7 Senior site management shall ensure the integrity and continued operation of the food safety system in the event of organizational or personnel changes within the company or associated facilities. - 2.1.1.8 Senior site management shall designate defined blackout periods that prevent unannounced re-certification audits from occurring out of season or when the site is not operating for legitimate business reasons.
+Hold a position of responsibility in relation to the management of the site's SQF System; - iii.
+Be competent to implement and maintain HACCP-based food safety plans; and - iv.
+Have an understanding of the SQF Food Safety Code: Aquaculture and the requirements to implement and maintain an SQF System relevant to the site's scope of certification. - The substitute Practitioner shall have the same competencies as the assigned SQF practitioner. - 2.1.1.6 Senior site management shall ensure the training needs of the site are resourced, implemented, and meet the requirements outlined in system elements 2.9 and that site personnel have met the required competencies to carry out those functions affecting the legality and safety of food products. - 2.1.1.7 Senior site management shall ensure the integrity and continued operation of the food safety system in the event of organizational or personnel changes within the company or associated facilities. - 2.1.1.8 Senior site management shall designate defined blackout periods that prevent unannounced re-certification audits from occurring out of season or when the site is not operating for legitimate business reasons.
 The list of blackout dates and their justification shall be submitted to the certification body a minimum of one (1) month before the sixty (60) day re-certification window for the agreed-upon unannounced audit.